whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 I had heard of this before, but never really dug into it.
 It was a great session to have at the end of the Module especially as a Module 4 student heading into my first Software Development role in just a few weeks.
 It really made me reflect on WHY I decided to come to Turing and give up my previous career.
 It also made me think long and hard about how Grit is not always a good thing - how sometimes it can lead to unhealthy behaviors.
 I have seen in myself and others the Grit taking over and things outside of our focus falling too far to the wayside.
 When all focus is directed on this one goal, does anything else suffer?
 Does anyONE else suffer?
 Do we has the Gritty person suffer?
 One idea we discussed in our group along with the idea I just mentioned was failing fast if one is to fail.
 What we meant by this, is that it would be better to fail quickly versus spending months, years on a passion that just isn't right for us.
 There is a lot of self-awareness that needs to come alongside Grit and I think finding and striking that balance is not only extremely important, but absolutely crucial.

-## H: Feedback and Community Participation
+## G: Feedback and Community Participation

 ### Giving Feedback